mrryanlittle/python-challenge/README.md

 This is the first assignment I completed for the [UCSD Extension Data Science Bootcamp](https://bootcamp.extension.ucsd.edu/).
 This assignment ensured my ability to write loops, variables, loading files, printing to terminal, and to write the output of the code to a text file.
 This was a great inroduction to Python for me and a real motivation to keep moving forward with Python language and the UCSD Extension program.
 I had a good time learning how to put this all together.

+This was completed using python, pandas, csv, and jupyter notebook.

 ## Pybank

 The PyBank portion of this project required creating blank lists to be appended with a for loop which iterated through the csv file.
 The data found in the for loop was then applied to functions held in different variables.